IR beam break sensor diagram with labels.

 Standard IR Cross Track Sensors

-Our enclosed type are much like the Arduino breaker beam and the open air are just the diodes with wires.
-The receiver on our open air sensor has electronics further along the wire where a third wire becomes the signal wire.
-The electronics used is an open collector that drives the third wire to ground signaling a change in light.
-The change in light must be great enough to trigger the open collector to ground on the third wire.
+Our enclosed type (SKU-25340007) are much like the Arduino breaker beam and the open air type (SKU-25340005) are just the much smaller versions diodes only.
+The receiver on our open air sensor have electronics further along the diode wires where a third wire becomes the signal wire (usually white or yellow).
+(SKU-25340016) It eliminates the bulky package associated with the typical IR receiver making them easier to conceal.

 Placement of Beam Break IR sensors should be as close together as possible and pointed directly at one another crossing the track at an angle raised high enough such that a flat car blocks the light.
 Crossing multiple tracks reduces the effectiveness due to the inherent short range of IR diode pairs.
-Also ambient light will reduce the range of this type of sensor.
-Concealing them in buildings will make an improvement.
-Or use the enclosed diode pair.
-Any of these can be concealed in utility cabinets or buildings that are typical track side structures.
+Also ambient light and the color tempuerature will reduce the range of this type of sensor.
+Any of these can be concealed in utility cabinets, various vegitations or buildings that are typical track side things.
+This type is for only one point sensing where the light crosses the track.

-The difficulty is in the aiming of the IR laser beam.
+Aiming of the IR laser beam is a bit tricky.
 Your cell phone camera will show the beam reflected on white paper.
 Starting at the source move the reflective paper away from the source while adjusting the focus and direction until you hit your target.
+All of our gate and intersection modules (SKU-57660001) feature an alignment function for fine tuning any sensor.
+No one has this function in their controller.
+It will help in alignment of any sensor we make and is particularly usefull in laser allignments.

 Reflection IR Sensors

-Reflector Beam Make sensors are usually placed between the tracks to reflect on the underside of a passing train but are susceptible to a high level of ambient light.
+Reflector Beam Make sensors (SKU-25340024) are usually placed between the tracks to reflect on the underside of a passing train but are susceptible to a high level of overhead ambient light.
 Sometimes they are placed on the side of the track to reflect on the sides of rolling stock.
 So lower room light is best.
-Adding reflective foil on the under body of your rolling stock raises the trigger threshold and will help reflect the IR beam back to the receiver diode.
+These type sensors are best using them in tunnels or under bridges.
+Adding reflective foil to the under body of your rolling stock raises the trigger threshold and will help reflect the IR beam back to the receiver diode.
+These are only for a point in place sensing.
+You will need many to cover a lorge area.

 Ambient Light Sensors

-A fourth type of sensor are ambient light sensors.
+A fourth type of sensor are ambient light sensors (SKU-25340023).
 They do not need a special source IR diode or laser emitter.
 They rely on having the room light blocked by a passing train to sense train present.
-These sensors are great for rooms with bright ambient light or for outside railroads.
+These sensors are great for rooms with bright ambient light or for outside garden railroads.
 However night session might be problematic.
+These are good for a point in place sensing.

 Current Sensors

 There are two types of current sensors, an AC and a DC.
-AC current sensors up till now have been the most expensive of all types.
+AC current sensors up till now have been the most expensive of all types but we have addressed that.
 An AC current sensor uses a coil.
 When AC current is sent through the center of the coil it produces a voltage that is compared to a reference voltage and actuates a relay or a signal wire.

-AC Current sensors work with DCC systems because DCC provides a constant AC signal of 14 volts to the rails.
-Current flows when a DCC equipped engine or lighted car sets on the track.
-To sense current feeding a track block, the power feed of the track is looped through the sensor module coil.
-Typically there are no ambient light issues, works over long rail blocks, above table eye soars are gone and they are most reliable.
-See diagram below.
+Current sensor (SKU-25340002) are AC current sensors that work with DCC systems because DCC provides a constant AC signal of 14 volts to the rails.
+These are great for block signals and can cover a larger protected area specially in curved track application.
+Current flows when a DCC equipped engine or lighted cars set on the track drawing power.
+To sense current feeding a track block, one wire of the power feed of the track block is looped through the sensor module coil.
+Current sensors have no ambient light issues, works over long rail blocks, above table eye soars are gone and they are most reliable.
+Most often current sensors are used for block signaling systems and crossing gate triggers.

 I use this method more often than any other.